cckmwong-data/customer_segmentation/README.md

 After clustering customers with K-Prototypes, Gemini was leveraged within the Python pipeline to generate human-interpretable labels and narrative descriptions for each customer segment.
 This enabled:

-- more intuitive representation of segment profiles in downstream dashboards
+- more intuitive representation of segment profiles
 - higher adaptability in light of any changes in clustering parameters, feature sets, or updated customer data

 This significantly improves the scalability and maintainability of the pipeline, as no manual relabeling is required when the model evolves.